berkeleypayment/pungle-sdk-android/README.md

 #### Local Validation

 Validation gets done before the card is sent to the server for processing.
 Validation errors done locally return an error code of `2010`.
 They will also return a `ValidationError` enum which you can use to present an error message of your choice, or you can use the `message` String to display an error.
-The `error` prop (`ValidationError`) can and will be null if the error is not a local validation error.
+The `validationError` prop can and will be null if the error is not a local validation error.

 ```java
 enum ValidationError {